 If you sell physical goods, it is important to set up shipping and pickup methods.
 With Ecwid, you can choose to ship using carriers, do local delivery, or add a curbside, drive-thru, or in-store pickup.
 If you upgrade to a paid plan, you can also add a handling fee.

 Ecwid provides real-time shipping rates from USPS, UPS, and FedEx.
-To set this up, go to your control panel, under Configuration, and click on Shipping & Pickup.
+To set this up, go to your control panel, under Configuration > Shipping & Pickup.
 Choose which carrier or delivery method you would like to set up and follow the prompts.

 In our trial store, we set up USPS and it gave us options to set up conditions for free shipping, custom rates, and a flat-rate or fixed-shipping fee.
 If you choose to get shipping rates calculated based on order details, for example, you need to specify your shipping origin—whether it ships from your company’s address or from another location or warehouse.

 Ecwid gives you many shipping options and offers a comprehensive video guide on how to choose and set up shipping options and zones for your online store.
 The platform also integrates with several top shipping solutions—including ShipStation, ShippingEasy, and Ordoro—to print labels quickly, which is handy if you ship in volume.
-See our in-depth comparison and review of these tools in our guide to the best shipping software.

 Step 5: Customize Your Store Design

 - Image size: You can set up how your product thumbnails look in your store (small, medium, and large).